naimoon6450/moonblogs/content/posts/understanding-jwt.md

 ![JWT Sketch](/images/jwt_sketch.jpeg)

 JWTs are a powerful _stateless_ alternative to user based sessioning and a powerful tool when it comes to client to service authorization.
-Its built on top of a few abstractions, so peeling each layer open allows one to have a better understanding of the overall structure and security.
+Its built on top of a few abstractions, so peeling each layer allows one to have a better understanding of the overall structure and security.